two sugar bugs

 • Line a 9x9 baking pan with parchment paper.
 Butter the parchment paper and set aside.
 Alternatively, you can butter and flour your 9x9 pan, but parchment paper is my preferred method.

-• Melt together the butter, 2 ounces of semisweet chocolate and 6 ounces of milk chocolate in a medium bowl over simmering water.
+• Melt together the butter (1 cup/226g), 2 ounces of semisweet chocolate, 6 ounces of milk chocolate and kosher salt (½ teaspoon) in a medium bowl over simmering water.
 I find melting the butter first and then adding the chocolate works best.
 Once the butter and chocolate mixture is removed from the simmering water, add the Irish cream liquor and mix well.
 Allow to cool slightly.

 • Pour batter into the prepared baking pan.
 Drop the pan on the counter a couple times to release any air bubbles.

-• Bake for 20 minutes, then rap the baking sheet against the oven shelf (or pull out and rap on the counter again) to force air to escape from between the pan and brownie batter.
+• Bake for 20 minutes, then drop the baking sheet against the oven shelf to force air to escape from between the pan and brownie batter.
 Bake an additional 15-20 minutes, or until a toothpick comes out mostly clean.
 Be careful not to overbake.

 • Once fully cooled, frost with the Irish Cream Buttercream.